 Advisory bodies and instruments

-- the clean-up of groundwater in areas of acid sulfate soils
+- groundwater management in areas of ASS

 - dredging of sulfidic sediments

 NatCASS has also completed a Code of Practice for the re-use of ASS materials that are excavated and removed from development sites.
 Guidelines for the identification and management of inland ASS were developed through the National Water Quality Management Strategy ( ).